-This is one of the first decluttering hacks for minimalist living that you need to apply, before doing anything else.
+This is one of the first decluttering hacks to practice minimalism that you need to apply, before doing anything else.

 Do you want to declutter to spend less time cleaning at home?
 Is it because you are tired of all the clutter around your home?

 Or do you want to bless someone with your unused stuff?
 Maybe the reason is that you are moving house soon?

 Knowing your why will tremendously help you be motivated and continue on your journey to minimalism.

 Once you know why you want to declutter, try to regularly get inspired about minimalism and decluttering.

 Find inspiration by reading wonderful simple living and minimalism quotes!

 You can watch Youtube videos or documentaries such as Minimalism from the Minimalists.

 I love reading books as well.
 I loved Goodbye Things by Fumio Sasaki and the famous The Life-Changing Magic of Tidying Up by Marie Kondo.